Module Registry and Routing

 OnModulePress

-Defines what happens when a user clicks a module:
+Defines what happens when a user clicks or interacts with a module:

 #![allow(unused)]